-As for every other thing, there are quite a few misconceptions about programming.
+As with every other thing, there are quite a few misconceptions about programming.
 We will introduce to you 5 of the most popular misconceptions and wrong stereotypes about programming.

 One of the most incorrect statements.
 Studying programming and achieving good results, is no easy task.
 One would need a lot of effort, dedication, and perseverance.
 Qualities are far from inherent for a genius.
 Instead, these qualities are seen in the most normal of people – the ones that each of you encounters in your everyday life.